 Castle Combe, Wiltshire

 Often referred to as one of the prettiest villages in England, this hidden gem looks like a piece of medieval history right out of a folktale.
-Nestled in a wooded Cotswold valley, this traditional English village has been featured in films such as Stardust and Stephen Spielberg’s War Horse.
-Important landmarks include the 14th century market cross, a water pump that dates back to the medieval period, and the 14th century church of St. Andrew.
+In a wooded Cotswold valley, this traditional English village has been featured in films such as Stardust and Stephen Spielberg’s War Horse.
+Important landmarks include the 14th-century market cross, a water pump that dates to the medieval period, and the 14th-century church of St. Andrew.

-Located next to the beautiful grounds of stunning stately home Chatsworth House, the village of Edensor is made up of an interesting mixture of different but charming architectural styles, from Swiss-style cottage to Italian-style villas, from Tudor cottage to Norman house.
-The dominating feature of the village – St Peters Church - has a tall Early English tower and spire, beautifully designed windows and marvelous fittings.
+Next to the beautiful grounds of stunning stately home Chatsworth House, the village of Edensor has an interesting mix of charming architectural styles, from Swiss-style cottage to Italian-style villas, from Tudor cottage to Norman house.
+The dominating feature of the village – St Peters Church – has a tall Early English tower and spire, beautifully designed windows and marvelous fittings.

-Situated in North Yorkshire, this historic market village is an authentic delight that has been featured on numerous calendars and chocolate boxes.
+In North Yorkshire, this historic market village is an authentic delight that has been featured on numerous calendars and chocolate boxes.
 The quaint village is filled with pretty houses, idyllic gardens, a stream that runs along the street and - most impressively - the extremely photogenic thatched Beck Isle Cottage.
-It’s also walking distance to the hamlet of Ellerburn, which has an ancient Saxon Church.
+It’s also walking distance to the hamlet of Ellerburn, which has an ancient Saxon church.